 Healthcare Logic's medical coding team combines active credentialing, specialty-specific training, and a documented compliance framework — so every code we assign can be defended in a payer audit, a RAC review, or an internal compliance investigation.

-All Healthcare Logic coders hold active AAPC or AHIMA credentials — CPC, CCS, RHIA, or specialty-specific certifications — and complete annual continuing education aligned with AAPC and AHIMA requirements to maintain certification and stay current with code set updates.
+All coders hold active AAPC or AHIMA credentials and complete annual continuing education to maintain certification and stay current with code set updates.

-Every code set is cross-validated against CMS National Correct Coding Initiative (NCCI) edits, Medicare Local Coverage Determinations (LCDs), and major commercial payer-specific coding policies before submission — catching edit-triggering code combinations before they reach the payer.
+Every code set is cross-validated against CMS NCCI edits, Medicare LCDs, and major commercial payer policies before submission — catching edit-triggering combinations before they reach the payer.

-Coders are assigned to your specialty — not rotated through a general pool.
-Cardiology encounters are coded by coders with documented cardiology coding experience.
-Behavioral health by behavioral health coders.
-Specificity and accuracy rates improve significantly when coders know the clinical context of the services they are coding.
+Coders are assigned to your specialty, not rotated through a general pool.
+Cardiology encounters are coded by cardiology coders; behavioral health by behavioral health coders.
+Accuracy improves when coders know the clinical context.

-Clean claims rate, coding-related denial rate, E&M level distribution, query volume and resolution rate, and coder accuracy scores are all reported monthly in your Logic Analytics dashboard — giving leadership visibility into coding performance trends and return on investment.
+Clean claims rate, coding-related denial rate, E&M level distribution, query resolution rate, and coder accuracy scores are reported monthly in your Logic Analytics dashboard.

-Each specialty has its own coding ruleset, documentation requirements, and payer-specific policies.
-Healthcare Logic assigns coders with documented specialty training to every client — not generalists trying to code across every service line at once.
+Each specialty has its own coding ruleset, documentation requirements, and payer policies.
+Healthcare Logic assigns coders with documented specialty training to every client — not generalists coding across every service line at once.

-Healthcare Logic's free coding audit analyzes your E&M level distribution, coding-related denial rate, and ICD-10 specificity patterns — and quantifies the revenue you're leaving behind due to undercoding.
+Healthcare Logic's free coding audit analyzes your E&M level distribution, coding-related denial rate, and ICD-10 specificity patterns — and quantifies the revenue you're leaving behind.
 No obligation.
 Results in 5 business days.

 Request Your Free Coding Audit